Bringing you the latest news & resources in eye health

 Cost of CAIRS

-Patients are advised to consult with their ophthalmologist to obtain a personalised cost estimate based on their treatment plan.
-Private health insurance policies with bronze-level hospital cover or higher will usually cover most of the cost of the CAIRS procedure.
-Basic hospital or extras only cover does not cover eye surgery.
+Patients are advised to consult with their ophthalmologist to obtain a personalised cost estimate for this procedure.
+Depending on the level of cover, private health insurance policies will usually cover the majority of the cost of the CAIRS procedure.
 Please contact your health fund to confirm your level of cover and if any waiting periods apply.

 Uninsured patients can choose to self-fund their surgery, noting the significant expense of donor corneal graft material.